+SERVANT.
 Soldiers, sir.

-Go prick thy face, and over-red thy fear, Thou lily-liver'd boy.
+MACBETH.
+Go prick thy face and over-red thy fear,

+Thou lily-liver'd boy.
 What soldiers, patch?

-Death of thy soul! those linen cheeks of thine Are counsellors to fear.
+Death of thy soul!
+Those linen cheeks of thine

+Are counselors to fear.
 What soldiers, whey-face?

+SERVANT.
 The English force, so please you.

+MACBETH.
 Take thy face hence.

-Exit Servant
+Exit Servant.

-Seyton!-I am sick at heart,
+Seyton-I am sick at heart,

-When I behold-Seyton, I say!-This push
+When I behold- Sevton, I say!- This push

-Will cheer me ever, or disseat me now.
+Will cheer me ever or disseat me now.

-I have lived long enough: my way of life
+I have lived long enough.
+My way of life

-Is fall'n into the sear, the yellow leaf;
+Is fall'n into the sear, the vellow leaf.

 And that which should accompany old age,

-As honour, love, obedience, troops of friends,
+As honor, love, obedience, troops of friends,

-I must not look to have; but, in their stead,
+I must not look to have: but in their stead.

-Curses, not loud but deep, mouth-honour, breath,
+Curses, not loud but deep, mouth-honor, breath,

+...
+The tragedy of macbeth | Act v

-Which the poor heart would fain deny, and dare not.
+Which the poor heart would fain deny and dare not.

-Seyton!

-Enter SEYTON
+Sevton!

+MEnter Seyton.

-What is your gracious pleasure?
+SEYTON.
+What's your gracious pleasure?
+MACBETH.
 What news more?

+SEYTON.
 All is confirm'd, my lord, which was reported.

-I'll fight till from my bones my flesh be hack'd.
-Give me my armour.
+MACBETH.
+I'll fight, 'til from my bones my flesh be hack'd.
+Give me my armor.

+SEYTON.
 'Tis not needed yet.

+MACBETH.
 I'll put it on.

-Send out more horses; skirr the country round; Hang those that talk of fear.
-Give me mine armour.
+Send out more horses, skirr the country round, Hang those that talk of fear.
+Give me mine armor.
 How does your patient, doctor?

-Not so sick, my lord, As she is troubled with thick coming fancies, That keep her from her rest.
+DOCTOR.
+Not so sick, my lord.

+As she is troubled with thick-coming fancies, That keep her from her rest.

+MACBETH.
 Cure her of that.

 Canst thou not minister to a mind diseased,

 Pluck from the memory a rooted sorrow,

-Raze out the written troubles of the brain
+Raze out the written troubles of the brain,

 And with some sweet oblivious antidote

 Cleanse the stuff'd bosom of that perilous stuff

 Which weighs upon the heart?

+DOCTOR.
 Therein the patient Must minister to himself.

-Throw physic to the dogs; I'll none of it.
+MACBETH.
+Throw physic to the dogs, I'll none of it.

-Come, put mine armour on; give me my staff.
+Come, put mine armor on; give me my staff.

 Seyton, send out.
-Doctor, the thanes fly from me.
+Doctor, the Thanes fly from me.

 Come, sir, dispatch.
 If thou couldst, doctor, cast

-The water of my land, find her disease,
+The water of my land, find her disease

 And purge it to a sound and pristine health,

 I would applaud thee to the very echo,

-That should applaud again.-Pull't off, I say.-
+That should applaud again.
+Pull't off, I say.

-What rhubarb, cyme, or what purgative drug,
+What rhubarb, cyme, or what purgative drug

 Would scour these English hence?
+Hearst thou

-Hear'st thou of them?
+of them?

-Ay, my good lord; your royal preparation Makes us hear something.
+DOCTOR.
+Ay, my good lord, your royal preparation Makes us hear something.

+MACBETH.
 Bring it after me.

-I will not be afraid of death and bane, Till Birnam forest come to Dunsinane.
+I will not be afraid of death and bane

+Till Birnam Forest come to Dunsinane.

-[Aside] Were I from Dunsinane away and clear, Profit again should hardly draw me here.
-Exeunt
+DOCTOR.
+[Aside] Were I from Dunsinane away and clear,

+Profit again should hardly draw me here.

+Exeunt &

+Scene IV

-SCENE IV.
-Country near Birnam wood.
+Country near Birnam Wood.
+Drum and colors.

-Drum and colours.
-Enter MALCOLM, SIWARD and YOUNG SIWARD, MACDUFF, MENTEITH, CAITHNESS, ANGUS, LENNOX, ROSS, and Soldiers, marching
+Enter Malcolm, old Seward and his Son, Macduff, Menteith, Caithness, Angus, Lennox, Ross, and Soldiers, marching.

-Cousins, I hope the days are near at hand That chambers will be safe.
+MALCOLM.
+Cousins, I hope the days are near at hand

+That chambers will be safe.

+MENTEITH.
 We doubt it nothing.

+SIWARD.
 What wood is this before us?

-The wood of Birnam.
+MENTEITH.
+The Wood of Birnam.

-Let every soldier hew him down a bough And bear't before him: thereby shall we shadow The numbers of our host and make discovery Err in report of us.
+MALCOLM.
+Let every soldier hew him down a bough, And bear't before him; thereby shall we shadow The numbers of our host, and make discovery Err in report of us.